Associate Dean of the College for Upperclass Studies

 Before coming to Brown, Dean Rodriguez worked as Director of Student Services at Pepperdine University’s Graduate School of Education and Psychology and as a Mellon Mays program administrator at Queens College-CUNY and at Yale.
 She also worked for the Human Rights Research Fund and Fundación Amistad, two non-profit organizations based in New Haven and New York, respectively.

-- Working with Concentration Advisors
+- Concentration Advisors

 - Departmental Undergraduate Groups (DUGs)